 Be Sure To Take Breaks

 Take a ten-minute break for every hour of studying.
 It will give your brain a much-needed break, and preserve your stamina and focus for studying.

-Spend Your Time Wisely
+Spend Your Time Wisely—Focus On Your Weaknesses

-As you complete practice tests, you should be keeping note of what types of questions you’re getting wrong—there will almost certainly be a pattern—as well as the content areas you need to work on.
-For example, you might need to review the rules for comma usage, or reacquaint yourself with systems of equations, or work on vocabulary-in-context questions.
+There will almost certainly be a pattern in the types of questions you’re getting wrong, as well as in the content areas you need to work on.
+For example, you might need to review the rules for comma usage, reacquaint yourself with systems of equations, or work on vocabulary-in-context questions.

-Once you know your weaknesses, you should commit to focusing on them during some of your set-aside SAT study time.
-If you’re finding it difficult to re-learn some of these things on your own, or need strategies to do better on the types of questions you’re getting wrong, it would be a good idea to sign up for an SAT prep class.
+Once you know your weaknesses, you should commit to focusing on them during a portion of your set-aside SAT study time.
+If you’re finding it difficult to re-learn some of these things on your own, or need strategies to do better on the types of questions you’re getting wrong, it would be a good idea to sign up for an SAT prep class with Prep Expert.